J. J. Wilcox: 2013

-On June 18, 2013, the Dallas Cowboys signed Wilcox to a four-year, $2.81 million contract.
+On June 18, 2013, the Cowboys signed Wilcox to a four-year, $2.81 million contract.

 He competed with Will Allen, Jeff Heath, Matt Johnson, and Brandon Underwood for the job as the starting free safety left by the departure Gerald Sensabaugh.
 The Dallas Cowboys were going to name him starting free safety during training camp, but the unexpected death of his mother slowed his progress due to a two-week absence.
 Head coach Jason Garrett decided to name veteran Will Allen the starter instead to start the regular season instead.

 He made his professional regular season debut in the Dallas Cowboys' season-opener against the New York Giants and assisted on one tackle during their 36–31 win.
 On September 22, 2013, Wilcox earned his first career start at free safety and recorded three combined tackles in the Cowboys' 31–7 victory over the St. Louis Rams.
 During a Week 5 matchup against the Denver Broncos, Wilcox made a season-high eight combined tackles in a 51–48 loss.
 He started five consecutive games, until suffering a sprained right knee in practice, that forced him to miss three games (Weeks 8-10).
 The injury occurred during red zone drills as he was defending a pass against tight end Gavin Escobar During his absence, he was replaced by rookie undrafted free agent Jeff Heath.
 On November 24, 2013, Wilcox returned from his knee sprain and recorded four combined tackles in a 24–21 loss at the New York Giants.
 He left the game in the first quarter and was placed into the concussion protocol.
 He finished the year in a reserve role at free safety and had a total of 38 combined tackles (22 solo) and a pass deflection in 13 games and five starts.